eseidel/space_traders/README.md

 sudo snap install flutter --classic
 ```

+If you're running this in a docker container, or otherwise as root Dart and
-Dart/Flutter will print a warning when running as root, you can disable
+Flutter will print a warning about running as root.
+You can ignore it or
-that warning with:
+disable it with:
 ```
 export BOT=true
 ```